Maxchaosin/biocall/README.md

 1.  **Initialization**: The `BridgeOrchestrator` is created.
 It instantiates the `ConfigManager` to load settings, sets up `BlockchainConnector` instances for both source and destination chains, and initializes the `EventScanner` and `TransactionProcessor`.

 2.  **State Management**: The orchestrator loads its state from a local file (`scanner_state.json`).
-This file stores the last successfully scanned block number.
-This ensures that if the script is stopped and restarted, it can resume where it left off without missing events or reprocessing old ones.
+This file stores the last successfully scanned block number, ensuring that if the script is stopped and restarted, it can resume where it left off without missing events or reprocessing old ones.

 3.  **The Main Loop**: The orchestrator enters an infinite loop to continuously monitor the source chain.

-4.  **Event Scanning**: In each iteration, it determines the range of blocks to scan.
-It starts from `last_processed_block + 1` up to the latest block on the chain, minus a configurable number of `BLOCK_CONFIRMATIONS_REQUIRED`.
-This delay ensures that any detected event is on a finalized block, protecting against reorgs.
+4.  **Event Scanning**: In each iteration, it determines the block range to scan.
+This range starts from `last_processed_block + 1` and ends at the latest block minus a safety margin (`BLOCK_CONFIRMATIONS_REQUIRED`).
+This delay ensures any detected event is on a finalized block, protecting against reorgs.
 The scan is performed in batches to avoid overwhelming the RPC node.

 5.  **Confirmation & Processing**: If the `EventScanner` finds any `TokensLocked` events, the orchestrator iterates through them.
-For each event, it confirms it has not been processed before (by checking against a list of processed transaction hashes) and then passes it to the `TransactionProcessor`.
+For each event, it verifies that the event's transaction hash has not been processed before (to prevent duplicates) and then passes the event data to the `TransactionProcessor`.

 6.  **Transaction Simulation**: The `TransactionProcessor` takes the event data (recipient, amount, etc.), builds a `mintTokens` transaction for the destination chain, signs it with the listener's private key, and logs the details. **In this simulation, the transaction is NOT broadcast to the network.**

-7.  **State Update**: After scanning a block range, the orchestrator updates its `last_processed_block` state and saves it back to the `scanner_state.json` file.
+7.  **State Update**: After scanning a block range, the orchestrator updates its `last_processed_block` state and saves it back to `scanner_state.json`.
 The loop then pauses for a configured interval before starting the next cycle.

 ## Getting Started